k8s-tamias/gitlab-k8s-integrator/README.md

         2. Delete RoleBindings for Members which are no longer present in the Gitlab Entity
         3. Adjust RoleBindings for Members whose Role has changed
     3. Create ceph-secret-user in the namespace, if ENV CEPH_USER_KEY has been set

+#### Prevent namespace from being synced
+If you don't want a specific namespace to be synced with gitlab, just add a 'gitlab-ignored' label with an arbitrary value to the namespace.
+The integrator will then not attempt to sync it.

 ### CEPH Secret User Features
 In order to allow for all namespaces to access a DefaultStorageClass of type CEPH, this